Styled Shelves

 Bookshelves are one of the most visible surfaces in a home...and one of the most neglected.
 Most people load them up with books, shove in a few random objects, and move on.
 The result is a shelf that looks busy but not intentional, full but not finished.
 Designers approach bookshelves completely differently.
 They treat every shelf like a small composition, thinking about balance, contrast, height, and breathing room before a single object goes back in place.
-The good news is that the same approach works in any home, with things you likely already own.

 Start by Taking Everything Off